Komodo/komodo-website/src/pages/blog/2014-08/debugging-komodo-with-komodo.html.md

 install *(Komodo Install Dir)/lib/support/dbgp*.
 You can also find it on the [ActiveState Code page](http://code.activestate.com/komodo/remotedebugging/).

-As many of you probably know, Komodo run's primarily on two dynamic languages;
+As many of you probably know, Komodo runs primarily on two dynamic languages:
 Javascript and Python.
-Komodo ships with it's own siloed Python to make our lives easier.
+Komodo ships with its own siloed Python to make our lives easier.
 It's a standard...ish Python install.
 The [Komodo Python remote debugging docs](http://docs.activestate.com/komodo/8.5/debugpython.html#Installing_the_Python_Remote_Debugger) say you add the **dbgp** package location to the PythonPath but as far as I know, we don't easily have control over that in Komodos world.